seanzhang98/ASRock-Z390-Phantom-ITX-OpenCore-Hackintosh-BigSur/README_en.md

 ![image](https://raw.githubusercontent.com/seanzhang98/ASRock-Z390-Phantom-ITX-OpenCore-Hackintosh/main/imgs/gra_metal.png)

 ## Wi-Fi & Bluetooth module replacement
 The motherboard comes with Intel® Wireless-AC 9560 module, support 802.11ac and Bluetooth 5.0 with 2x2 802.11ac 2.4/5Ghz Wi-Fi.
-We need to remove this module and replace it with BCM94360CS module，BCM94360CS module required an NGFF to M.2 adapter.
+We need to remove this module and replace it with BCM94360CS2 module，BCM94360CS2 module required an NGFF to M.2 adapter.
 Steps shown below（By icyleaf）：

 ![image](https://raw.githubusercontent.com/seanzhang98/ASRock-Z390-Phantom-ITX-OpenCore-Hackintosh/main/imgs/install-boardcom-module-to-motherboard.jpg)

+In Windows 10 you might need to install drivers manually in order to use Wi-Fi and Bluetooth.

 ## Drive situation